 Having a strong family connection is extremely important to me, and I believe the way I grew up is a key contributing factor of who I am today.
-While I know in-person interaction won’t be as frequent, there are many other ways I can build the connection between my daughter and our family, especially her grandparents.
+While I know in-person interaction won’t be as frequent because we live far away, there are many other ways I can build the connection between my daughter and our family, especially her grandparents.

 If you are facing a similar challenge, here are five easy ways to help your child stay close to his or her grandparents and other extended family or friends.

 Video chatting via FaceTime, Zoom, Google Hangouts, or Skype can be a lifesaver for staying connected, especially when it comes to grandparents who are just itching to see their grandchild on a boring Thursday afternoon.

 Most of the time our video calls are just random, but if that doesn’t work for you and your child, try to plan weekly scheduled calls with the grandparents (let us know how many calls it takes before you actually see the bottom half of grandma’s face).
 It’s a perfect time for grandma and grandpa to see mom and dad’s face too.
 Actually, who am I kidding?
 I’m just the arm holding up the phone so that they can see their grandbaby roll over.

 2. Print and Hang Pictures